ActionPL/duckstation_openbios_savestates/SLNY-TGM/README.md

 About patch:

-Patch from the Arcade ZN-2 to PSX conversion, created by 115.
+Patch for the Arcade ZN-2 to PSX conversion, created by 115.
+Adds a different game ID.

 https://www.romhacking.net/hacks/5607/